-How our audit addressed the key audit matters

-Our audit procedures in this area included the following:

-- Assessing the overall process related to derivative instruments and hedge accounting including internal management policies and procedures; - Evaluating the appropriateness of management's hedge documentation and contracts; - Obtained confirmation of year end balance of derivative financial instruments from counterparties; - Involved our internal specialist to assist us to evaluate and challenge the methodologies, inputs, assumptions and externally available market data used by the Company in determining fair values of derivative financial instruments; and - We also assessed the appropriateness of the relevant accounting policies and the related disclosures in the financial statements if they are in accordance with IFRS.
+Key audit matters How our audit addressed the key audit matters Hedge accounting Our audit procedures in this area included the The Company uses derivative financial following: instruments to hedge interest rate and foreign currency exposure on term loans and future cash flows.
+Hedge accounting and the valuation of hedging instruments which is determined through the application of valuation techniques, often involve the exercise of management judgement and the use of assumptions and estimates.
+Due to the significance of derivative financial instruments and the related estimation uncertainty, this is considered a key audit matter.
+Assessing the overall process related to derivative instruments and hedge accounting including internal management policies and procedures; Evaluating the appropriateness of management's hedge documentation and contracts; Obtained confirmation of year end balance of derivative financial instruments from counterparties; The accounting policies and disclosures relating to derivative financial instruments are set out in notes 3.3 and 19 to the financial statements, respectively.
+Involved our internal specialist to assist us to evaluate and challenge the methodologies, inputs, assumptions and externally available market data used by the Company in determining fair values of derivative financial instruments; and We also assessed the appropriateness of the relevant accounting policies and the related disclosures in the financial statements if they are in accordance with IFRS.
 These contracts are recorded at fair value and qualify for hedge accounting.
-These contracts give rise to derivative financial liability as disclosed in note 19 to financial statements in accordance with IFRS.
+These contracts give rise to derivative financial asset and liability as disclosed in note 19 to financial statements in accordance with IFRS.

-Other information included in the Company's 2021 Annual Report
+Other information included in the Company's 2022 Annual Report

 Those charged with governance and management are responsible for the other information.
-Other information consists of the information included in the Company's 2021 Annual Report other than the financial statements and our auditor's report thereon.
-We obtained the following information prior to the date of our auditor's report, and we expect to obtain the published 2021 Annual Report after the date of our auditor's report:
+Other information consists of the information included in the Company's 2022 Annual Report other than the financial statements and our auditor's report thereon.
+We obtained the following information prior to the date of our auditor's report, and we expect to obtain the published 2022 Annual Report after the date of our auditor's report: